Coevolutionary Dynamics of Actions and Opinions in Social Networks: Coevolutionary Model

+Note that Proposition~\ref{prop:payoff} illustrates how the coupling between opinions and actions due to the fourth term in \eqref{eq:f_function} yields a nontrivial best-response strategy when the action and opinion are jointly revised.
+Importantly, the update rules for $x_i(t)$ and $y_i(t)$ cannot be decoupled, as they are intertwined by the quantity $\delta_i(\vect{z})$, which depends both on opinions and actions.
+We also point out that, although the best-response expression in Proposition~\ref{prop:payoff} looks complex, the expression comes from two separate processes well established in the literature (network coordination games and Friedkin-Johnsen opinion dynamics) being coupled together by a term that, intuitively, suggests an individual has a desire to resolve discrepancies between their action and opinion.

 \begin{remark} In general, the best-response strategy might not be unique.
-In particular, we observe that, for $\beta_i\neq 0$, the payoff function $f_i$ has always a unique best-response, unless for $\delta_i=0$, in which case there are two responses that provide the same payoff: one with positive action $\zeta_a=+1$ and one with negative action $\zeta_a=-1$.
-In the limit case $\beta_i=0$, opinions do not influence the payoff.
-Hence, every $\zeta_0\in[-1,1]$ provides the same payoff.
-In this case, the payoff function $f_i$ has always infinite best-responses, as characterized in Corollary~\ref{cor:fi_max_special}. \end{remark}
+A trivial scenario is the limit case $\beta_i=0$, in which opinions do not influence the payoff and \eqref{eq:f_function} reduces to \eqref{eq:f_function_action}, and every $\zeta_o\in[-1,1]$ provides the same payoff.
+More interestingly, for $\beta_i\neq 0$, the payoff function $f_i$ has two maximizers when $\delta_i=0$: one with positive action $\zeta_a=+1$ and one with negative action $\zeta_a=-1$.
+In the sequel, we make a simple assumption on how the individuals resolve the issue of multiple maximizers. \end{remark}